NotCompsky/rscraper/README.md

 See [man](man) directory for more generic instructions on using the other programs.

 # Installing

-To install the `rtagger` browser addon, you do not need to install any of these packages, only [the addon (or Javascript script)](tagger) is necessary.
-Only the server needs to run the following packages.

 ## Ubuntu, Raspbian, and other Debian-based systems